couchbase/kafka-connect-couchbase/HOWTO-RELEASE.md

     git push origin x.y.z

+## Publish to Confluent Hub

+This is a manual process.
+Send a polite email to our friends at Confluent.
+Let them know about the new download links for the connector and the GPG signature.

 ## Prepare for next dev cycle

 Increment the version number in `pom.xml` and restore the `-SNAPSHOT` suffix.